Dallas Workers’ Compensation Doctor Treating Emergency Worker Injuries

 - Dangerous places and situations.
-Protecting the community necessarily means putting yourself into the line of fire – and all emergency workers are exposed to danger as simply part of their job.
+Protecting the community necessarily means putting yourself in the line of fire – and all emergency workers are exposed to danger as simply part of their job.
 Being exposed to natural disasters, accidents, and violence is just another day at the office for emergency responders and, sometimes, these dangerous situations lead to serious injuries.

 - Hand and wrist injuries.
 Emergency workers often utilize their hands.
 Some workers may become injured due to repetitive movement and overuse, suffering from tendonitis or carpal tunnel.
 Others may injure their hands in an accident while responding to an emergency.

 - Leg and knee injuries.
-Our emergency worker patients with leg and knee injuries have either suffered an injury due to an accident (such as a fall, car accident, or assault) or they are suffering from a chronic health problem, such as chronic knee pain.
+Our emergency worker patients with leg and knee issues have either suffered an injury due to an accident (such as a fall, car accident, or assault) or they are suffering from a chronic health problem, such as chronic knee pain.

-Emergency Workers: Caring For Your Own Health
+Caring For Your Own Health

 - Drive with care.
 Even with sirens blaring, rushing to emergencies or to the hospital in high-speed vehicles is extremely dangerous.
 Being trained to drive in these emergencies is important, as is being extremely alert during these trips.